 The Employee Matters Agreement will govern InvenTrust's and Highlands' compensation and employee benefit obligations relating to current and former employees of each company, and generally will allocate liabilities and responsibilities relating to employee compensation and benefit plans and arrangements.
 The Employee Matters Agreement will generally provide that, prior to or in connection with the separation, Highlands employees will cease to participate in employee benefit plans and programs maintained by InvenTrust, and from and after the separation, will participate in plans and programs maintained by Highlands for the benefit of its employees.
-In addition, the Employee Matters Agreement will provide that, unless otherwise specified, InvenTrust will be responsible for liabilities associated with employees who will be employed by InvenTrust following the separation and former InvenTrust employees, and Highlands will be responsible for liabilities associated with employees who will be employed by Highlands following the separation and former Highlands employees.
+In addition, the Employee Matters Agreement will provide that, unless otherwise specified, InvenTrust will be responsible for liabilities associated with employees who will be employed by InvenTrust following the separation and former InvenTrust employees, and Highlands will be responsible for liabilities associated with employees who will be employees who will be employees.